Chem 444 (Physical Chemistry II), Fall 2024

 -No required textbook.

--All course notes are provided on Canvas in two formats: handwritten (.pdf) and typewritten (.docx).
-Handwritten course notes can also be downloaded from: https://www.nanogold.org/notes-and-materials
+-All course notes are provided on Canvas.
+The handwritten format (.pdf) is the primary source; however, if you have trouble with any handwriting, please refer to the typecast format (.docx).
+Course notes can also be downloaded from: https://www.nanogold.org/notes-and-materials

 -Recommended texts (not required at all if you attend the lectures): Statistical Thermodynamics by McQuarrie; Atkins' Physical Chemistry: Quanta, Matter, and Change; Introduction to Modern Statistical Mechanics by David Chandler.